k890m/Plant-Game-Using-Python/README.md

 # Plant-Game-Using-Python
 This is a small game about trying to grow a plant.
-This is my first time using pygame and all the art was made by me in Adobe Illustrator
+This is my first time using pygame; the blue drops are good and the black drops are bad.